How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Whatever microorganism is in the water is going to be dispensed together with the mist, so you will breathe it in.

-Since this small pink layer can be hard to see in humidifier tanks colored blue or other color, you should actively look for it.
+Since this small pink layer can be hard to see in humidifier tanks colored blue or other colors, you should actively look for it.

-Disconnect the humidifier tank and check for any signs of mold on the water.
+Disconnect the humidifier tank and check for any signs of mold in the water.
 If it has been a week or more since you changed the water, there is likely to be mold.

 2. Having a hard time breathing